|08:00-10:00||Registration and Networking

 What are key achievements, priorities and challenges for the PSI and its members?
 How is the PSI shaping the global sustainable insurance agenda and driving action and ambition to help realise the aims of global policy frameworks such as the UN Sustainable Development Goals, Paris Agreement on Climate Change, and Sendai Framework for Disaster Risk Reduction?

-• Denis Duverne - Chairman of the Board of Directors, AXA Group
+• Denis Duverne - Chairman of the Board, AXA Group

 • Julie Batch - Chief Customer Officer, IAG